GingerKiwi/gingerkiwi-blog-2023/src/blog/2022-03-17-french-fridays-for-devs-week03.md

  'adults celebrating at a French street party.
 There's a large French flag waving in a breeze and confetti thrown up and falling down in the air'
 imageCaption: 'ADD CAPTION'
 description: >
  To celebrate getting to 400 days on Duolingo French this week I'm starting French for Devs Fridays.
-Here you'll find  useful and/or amusing French phrases for developers. ~ Développeur junior : Comment avez-vous trouvé le bug si facilement? ~ Développeur senior : J'étais là quand le code a été écrit.
-Read the full post for the translation.
+Here you'll find  useful and/or amusing French phrases for developers. ~ Mon code NE FONCTIONNE PAS, je ne sais pas pourquoi.
+Mon code FONCTIONNE, je ne sais pas pourquoi. ~ Read the full post for the translation.
 ---

 To celebrate getting to 400 days on Duolingo French this week I'm starting *French Fridays for Developers*.
 Here you'll find weekly useful and/or amusing French phrases for developers.